WestDRI/cli_etc/content/workshops/2022_git_m2pi.md

 ### Push to a remote

-Uploading data to the remote is called *pushing*
+Uploading data to the remote is called *pushing*:

 ```sh
 git push <remote-name> <branch-name>